turbot/steampipe/design/connection_status_table.md

 ## Service startup

-- create if does not exist
+- create table if does not exist
 - if it does exist, set all rows status to pending
 ```sql
 UPDATE connection_state SET status = 'pending'